 He needs the equivalent of 300 Euros per month in order to pay for accommodation and food in Cárceres (Mato Grosso do Sul, Brazil), where his university is.
 You can help sponsor him.
 We will keep you informed on how he has been doing at Uni.
 You can also be in direct contact with him.
 All you need to do is to set up a standing order for a monthly bank transfer in Euros to Feigenhain and we will look after the rest.

 Support for the indigenous NGO APIWATA

-Feigenhain supports the NGO APIWATA, one of the three associations created by the Wayãpi indigenous people.
+Feigenhain supports the NGO APIWATA, an association created by an indigenous people in Brazil.
 Today, APIWATA acts mainly in logistical support for health and education.
-Feigenhain’s support to APIWATA is through the payment of electricity bills relating to the Wajãpi accommodation in the city of Macapá, which is used by them for health treatment reasons or to fulfil administrative obligations.
+Feigenhain’s support to APIWATA is through the payment of electricity bills relating to the accommodation for indigenous persons in the city of Macapá, which is used by them for health treatment reasons or to fulfil administrative obligations.
 The annual cost of the energy consumption of this accommodation is around 220 Euros.
 You can contribute with any amount to support this initiative.

 Successfully concluded Campaigns

 Manoel lives in the suburbs of Macapá, in the state of Amapá, one of the poorest regions of Brazil.
 His whole family depends on him.
 In poor health, for over two years Manoel has been unable to work with his right arm which was seriously injured by a dog bite.
 Manoel dreams of going back to work in order to help his family, but he has no resources for a surgery, which costs about 700 Euros.
 Our campaign will continue until we have enough money to pay for it.
 You can help us achieve this dream.
 By contributing to this specific campaign, your entire donation will be used for Manoel’s surgery.
 No sum will be used to cover other expenses or operating costs of the Association, which are covered by general donations, and members’ private resources.